spectrocloud/tutorials/terraform/cluster-profile-variables-tf/README.md

-# Getting Started Cluster Deployment
+# Cluster Profile Variables Tutorial

 This folder contains the demo code for the **Getting Started Cluster Management with Terraform** tutorials.